 Resetting your WordPress Admin Password from CPanel

-You can also reset wordpress admin password through Cpanel that is associated with your BigRock account which is the second way to do this.
+Reset WordPress password phpmyadmin – You can also reset WordPress admin password through Cpanel that is associated with your BigRock account which is the second way to do this.
 The steps on how to achieve this shall be listed below.

 Look for the “Softaculous Apps Installer” section, after finding it.
 Look for the “WordPress” from that section.
 Once you found the WordPress icon click on it.

-STEP 3: Below the “Current Installation” lists at the right hand side look for the “edit details” icon and click on it.
+Below the “Current Installation” lists at the right-hand side look for the “edit details” icon and click on it.

 Go back to the main cPanel dashboard, in this page you could go back if you scroll down and look for the “Go Back” link below and that should redirect you page the main dashboard.

-STEP 6: You will be redirected towards the phpMyAdmin and at left side of it look for the same database name as you copied/remembered from STEP 4.
+You will be redirected towards the phpMyAdmin and at the left side of it look for the same database name as you copied/remembered from STEP 4.

-Upon finding it click on it and look for the table called “wp_users” and click on “Edit” next to the list of usernames that would appear.
+Upon finding it, click on it and look for the table called “wp_users”.
+Then, click on “Edit” next to the list of usernames that would appear.

-STEP 7: You will once again be redirected to another page where you can finally edit the admin password for your desired new admin password.
+They will redirect you to another page once again.
+Then, you can finally edit the admin password for your desired new admin password.

 Find the “user_pass” and edit the “value” text field next to the next dropdownbox besides the “user_pass”.
 Make sure you are editing beside the user_pass and under the Value.

-Once you are done, you click on the button “Go” below and that should do it.
-You have managed to edit the admin password for your wordpress account.
+Once you finish it, click on the button “Go” below and that should do it.
+You have managed to edit the admin password for your WordPress account.